 In the Essentials of Project Management course, experienced project managers will pick up dozens of new ideas on site management, scheduling, cash flow and finances, marketing and how to manage people.
 New project managers and foremen who are making the transition from the field to the office gain the know-how they need to manage projects the right way from the start.
 The course also gives new or future business owners a head start on what they need to know to survive in the construction business.
 You can get a short preview of the class by watching the video below.

 You can e-mail John Zink (email@example.com) to be notified when the March 2019 class registration opens.

 For a preview, you can watch these webinars with lessons drawn from the class:

 Creating Super Foremen Workshop

-Also available for hosting by PHCC chapters and individual chapters.
+Also available for hosting by PHCC chapters and individual companies.

 The project foreman needs to be much more than just a talented journeyman who knows how to “go fast.”
 The foreman is the ﬁrst line of management in the company, and must become the quarterback by learning more than just the technical trade skills required to install the work.

 Like a quarterback, he must have a carefully crafted and practiced game plan (or else it’s sandlot football), he must be able to execute the plan, he must be able to adjust the plan when teammates stumble or show less talent, he must provide accurate feedback to the coaches on the bench, and he must AT ALL TIMES keep his eyes on the goal of winning the game.